-The net proceeds from the sale of shares of our Class A common stock by us in this offering will be approximately \$426.2 million, or approximately \$490.1 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock, in each case after deducting underwriting fees payable by us, based on an assumed offering price of \$63.25 per share (the last reported sale price of our Class A common stock on February 25, 2014).
-We intend to use all of the net proceeds to purchase 5,904,931 common units of Artisan Partners Holdings from certain limited partners of Artisan Partners Holdings, including certain of our directors and executive officers, and 823,814 preferred units of Artisan Partners Holdings and 271,255 shares of our convertible preferred stock from the H&F holders, or 6,098,006 common units, 1,468,474 preferred units and 483,520 shares of convertible preferred stock, if the underwriters exercise in full their option to purchase additional shares of our Class A common stock.
+The net proceeds from the sale of shares of our Class A common stock by us in this offering will be approximately \$481.8 million, or approximately \$554.0 million if the underwriters exercise in full their option to purchase additional shares of Class A common stock, in each case after deducting underwriting fees payable by us.
+We intend to use all of the net proceeds to purchase 6,101,338 common units of Artisan Partners Holdings from certain limited partners of Artisan Partners Holdings, including certain of our directors and executive officers, and 1,483,523 preferred units of Artisan Partners Holdings and 488,476 shares of our convertible preferred stock from the H&F holders, or 6,284,337 common units, 2,256,883 preferred units and 743,117 shares of convertible preferred stock, if the underwriters exercise in full their option to purchase additional shares of our Class A common stock.
 We will not retain any of the net proceeds from this offering.

 This offering is being conducted to satisfy our obligations under the resale and registration rights agreement we entered into in connection with the IPO Reorganization, as described under "Relationships and Related Party Transactions-Transactions in connection with this offering-Resale and Registration Rights Agreement".
-Of the net proceeds from this offering, \$123.3 million is expected to be used to purchase common units from our directors and executive officers, \$212.9 million is expected to be used to purchase common units from other Class B common unit holders and \$153.9 million is expected to be used to purchase common units, preferred units and shares of our convertible preferred stock from certain of our other investors (including affiliates of certain of our directors), based on an assumed public offering price of \$63.25 per share of our Class A common stock (the last reported sale price of our Class A common stock on February 25, 2014) and assuming the underwriters exercise in full their option to purchase additional shares of Class A common stock.
+Of the net proceeds from this offering, \$120.9 million will be used to purchase common units from our directors and executive officers, \$208.7 million will be used to purchase common units from other Class B common unit holders and \$224.4 million will be used to purchase common units, preferred units and shares of our convertible preferred stock from certain of our other investors (including affiliates of certain of our directors), assuming the underwriters exercise in full their option to purchase additional shares of Class A common stock.
 See "Principal Stockholders" for information regarding the net proceeds of this offering that will be paid to certain of our directors and executive officers.